ALTER | ClickHouse Docs

 For all

-ALTER queries, you can use the replication_alter_partitions_sync setting to set up waiting.
+ALTER queries, you can use the alter_sync setting to set up waiting.

 You can specify how long (in seconds) to wait for inactive replicas to execute all